 As you might expect, many other families were recorded when researching our two families.
 Currently, the site contains over 400 surnames, 1500 individuals, and 500 marriages.
 The following surnames are most represented:

-We hope this site will contribute to our knowledge of who we are as a family and what our origins are.
-We hope also that this site may be a starting point for links and information relating to members of our wider family and may lead to new contacts within the family.
+We hope this site will contribute to your knowledge of who you are, what your origins are and who is in your wider family and that it will lead to new contacts within wider the family.

 The blue links right at the top of this page will take you to all main points of this site.
 The link to "Detailed family genealogy" takes you to the main centre of information on this site (over 2000 web pages), a complete list of all individuals, their names, dates, professions, etc., and in some cases additional information and pictures.
 If you are interested in genealogy or you are trying to find someone then this is where to look.

-Where we have been able to find information about someone which is of particular interest or makes a nice 'story' we have grouped these stories under the link "Family history and stories of long ago", although most of these stories can also be accessed from the individual's page under the "Detailed family genealogy" link.
+Where we have been able to find information about someone which is of particular interest or which makes a nice 'story' we have grouped these stories under the link "Family history and stories of long ago".
+Most of these stories can also be accessed from the individual's page under the "Detailed family genealogy" link.

 Pictures can be found on an individual's page under the "Detailed family genealogy" link, but we also have a picture gallery where many pictures can be found.

 Looking at the amount of information and the number of people involved in our family tree, you need a pretty large nutshell to capture the basics of the Backer Dirks family.
 However, here are some interesting points to start with...